LGBTQ rights in Georgia (country): LGBT freedom of expression

 On 17 May 2019, after warnings from far-right groups that anti-homophobic demonstrations would be met with violence, activists abstained from holding a demonstration in Tbilisi for that year's International Day Against Homophobia, Transphobia and Biphobia over safety concerns and decided to limit themselves to online campaigns only, and hung a lone rainbow flag in Tbilisi.
 Meanwhile, hundreds of priests, churchgoers and far-right groups took to the streets to protest "sodomy".
 Some of them came out to celebrate "Family Purity Day", a holiday created by the Georgian Orthodox Church in 2014, a year after thousands of people led by priests attacked several dozen LGBT rights demonstrators in the city.

 On 5 July 2021, Tbilisi Pride was violently disrupted by far-right groups on Rustaveli Avenue in Tbilisi, leaving 53 media workers who were covering the events injured.
-Anti-LGBT protesters also raided offices belonging to the NGO Tbilisi Pride and Shame Movement which organized the event.
+Anti-LGBTQ protesters also raided offices belonging to the NGO Tbilisi Pride and Shame Movement which organized the event.
 Shortly after, the European Union flag was taken down in front of the parliament and a Christian cross was raised by the far-right groups.
-10,000 people were reported on the anti-LGBT protests.
+10,000 people were reported on the anti-LGBTQ protests.

 Due to violence in 2021, Tbilisi Pride announced that they would hold only closed events next year on a private property.
-On 2 July 2022, a LGBT pride festival was held on a private property in Tbilisi, which faced significant opposition from the far-right groups, but the police blocked them from reaching the area.
+On 2 July 2022, a LGBTQ pride festival was held on a private property in Tbilisi, which faced significant opposition from the far-right groups, but the police blocked them from reaching the area.
 The far-right groups organized the protests on Rustaveli Avenue near the parliament.
 The protesters demanded the US Ambassador to Georgia, Kelly Degnan, and the head of the EU mission Carl Hartzell, to leave the country and apologize for supporting the Tbilisi Pride.
 The protesters burned the flags of European Union and NATO.

-Shortly after the LGBT pride festival, far-right media organization Alt-Info started to collect signatures to ban "LGBT propaganda" in Georgia.
+Shortly after the LGBTQ pride festival, far-right media organization Alt-Info started to collect signatures to ban "LGBT propaganda" in Georgia.
 In December 2022, a draft law was submitted to the Georgian Parliament, which would amend the Georgian law on "Assemblies and Demonstrations" and ban all "assemblies and manifestations, which aim or possibly can display, popularize or promote sexual orientation of any kind".

-In July 2023, around 2000 anti-LGBT+ protesters, including Orthodox Christian clergy, disrupted and forced the cancellation of a Tbilisi Pride event.
+In July 2023, around 2000 anti-LGBTQ+ protesters, including Orthodox Christian clergy, disrupted and forced the cancellation of a Tbilisi Pride event.
 The protestors clashed with the police and caused damage to rainbow flags and signs.
 Organizers accused the authorities of collusion with the demonstrators, while a government minister cited challenges in policing the open area near Lisi Lake where the event took place and that the police had evacuated the participants to safety.
-President Salome Zurabishvili and others criticized the authorities for their handling of the situation and their alleged failure to address public incitement of violence against LGBT+ activists leading up to the protests.
-Georgian media reported that about 5,000 people took part in the anti-LGBT protests.
+President Salome Zurabishvili and others criticized the authorities for their handling of the situation and their alleged failure to address public incitement of violence against LGBTQ+ activists leading up to the protests.
+Georgian media reported that about 5,000 people took part in the anti-LGBTQ protests.